Paulina Goto: Personal life

 Goto resides in Mexico City, where she has lived since she was 17 years old.
 She is fluent in English and Spanish.
 In June 2016, she revealed that she was in a relationship with Argentine actor, Horacio Pancheri, who she co-starred with in the telenovela, Un camino hacia el destino.
-As of 2018, Paulina and Horacio ended their relationship.
+In early 2018, Paulina and Horacio ended their relationship.
+She later referred to her former relationship with Pancheri as "toxic" and stated that the relationship negatively impacted her self-esteem.